 2. Wynwood Walls

-Located in Wynwood, Miami, Wynwood Walls is one of Miami’s top tourist attractions, captivating over 3 million visitors annually.
-Established in 2009 by Tony Goldman and the Wynwood Business Improvement District, it spans 35,000 square feet and hosts murals by 100+ artists globally, marking a vibrant revitalization effort.
+Located in Wynwood, Miami, Wynwood Walls stands as one of Miami’s top tourist attractions, captivating over 3 million visitors a year.
+Established in 2009 by Tony Goldman and the Wynwood Business Improvement District, it spans 35,000 square feet, and hosts murals by 100+ artists globally, marking a vibrant revitalization effort.

 Location